-The Fund recorded a loss for the year of \$38,187,000 (2022: profit of \$21,846,000) and declared distributions of \$23,891,000 (2022: \$27,121,000).
-The loss for the year compared to the prior year is predominantly the result of fair value losses on investment properties.
+The Fund recorded a loss for the year of \$71,419,000 (2023: loss of \$38,187,000) and declared distributions of \$19,524,000 (2023: \$23,891,000).
+The loss for the year compared to the prior year was predominantly the result of fair value losses on investment properties and investments in unlisted property schemes.

-The loss for the year includes a number of items which are non-cash in nature, occur infrequently and/or relate to realised or unrealised changes in the values of assets and liabilities and in the opinion of the Directors of the responsible entity, these items need to be adjusted for in order to allow unitholders to gain a better understanding of the Fund's underlying operating profit.
+The loss for the year includes a number of items which are non-cash in nature, occur infrequently and/or relate to realised or unrealised changes in the values of assets and liabilities and in the opinion of the Directors of the responsible entity, need to be adjusted for in order to allow unitholders to gain a better understanding of the Fund's underlying operating profit.
 Operating profit is considered by the Directors to reflect the underlying earnings of the Fund.
-It is a key metric considered in determining distributions for the Fund.
+It is a key metric considered in determining distributions for the Fund with 88.9% of operating profit distributed to unitholders during 2024 (2023: 103.0%).

-The Fund recorded an operating profit for the year of \$23,201,000 (2022: \$26,826,000).
+The Fund recorded an operating profit for the year of \$21,965,000 (2023: \$23,201,000).
 Operating profit is not calculated in accordance with International Financial Reporting Standards ("IFRS") and has not been audited or reviewed by the Fund's auditor.